toji/webgpu-gltf-case-study/index.md

 Next, in order for each of the meshes to be rendered in the correct place, we also need to supply the shader with a matrix to transform them with.
 This transform comes from the node that the mesh is attached to, and is affected by the transform of every parent node above it in the node tree.
 (The combined node and node parent transform is commonly known as the "World Transform".)

 In WebGL you would most commonly set a uniform by calling `gl.uniformMatrix4fv()` that contains the transform matrix, but in WebGPU uniforms can only come from buffers (similar to WebGL 2's Uniform Buffer Objects.)
 So a uniform buffer with enough space for the matrix needs to be allocated and populated with the node's transform.
-Then the buffer is them made visible to the shader via a `GPUBindGroup`.
+The buffer is then made visible to the shader via a `GPUBindGroup`.

 While that is undeniably more complicated than the WebGL approach, at least in terms of load-time setup, it's fortunately still not too bad.
 For our naive rendering approach we'll create one uniform buffer and bind group for each `node` that has a `mesh`.